opentensor/developer-docs/docs/subnets/create-a-subnet.md

 ### Step 4.
 Create the subnet

-Create your new subnet on the testchain using the test TAO you minted from the previous step.
+Create your new subnet on the testchain using the test TAO you received from the previous step.
 This will create a new subnet on the testchain and give you the owner permissions to it.

-:::tip Your test TAO is returned when subnet is deregistered Subnet creation (also called subnet registration) on testchain costs test TAO.
+:::tip Your test TAO is returned when subnet is deregistered Subnet creation (also called subnet registration) on the testchain costs test TAO.
 You will get this test TAO back when the subnet is deregistered.
 :::

 ```bash